Lupino/grapy/docs/index.rst

   unique, that is, you can't set the same name for different Spiders.

-* :attr:`~grapy.core.BaseSpider.start_urls`: is a list of URLs where the Spider will begin to grapy from.
+* :attr:`~grapy.core.BaseSpider.start_urls`: is a list of URLs where the Spider will begin to crawl from.
 So, the first pages downloaded will be those listed here.
 The subsequent URLs will be generated successively from data contained in the start URLs.